 Franchising relies on a good relationship between a franchisor and its franchisees.
-A franchisor’s success also depends on their franchisees’ success and vice-versa.
+A franchisor’s success also depends on its franchisees’ success, and vice-versa.
 Promoting fair workplaces by assuring ethical and sustainable work practices in a franchise model can be key to success or failure.

 A well-structured franchise model is a mutually beneficial arrangement that provides franchisees with the right level of support to ensure success.
 Although it is the responsibility of each franchisee to comply with employment standards, franchisors should be concerned with the ability of the franchise as a whole to be compliant with employment legislation.